colt4by5/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 * CameraRoll is shared among all apps
 * Documents is shared among all apps
 * LocalAppData contains folders specific to each app.
-This folder will be the same name as your app and other apps cannot access it.
+This folder will have the same name as your app and other apps cannot access it.

 ### Debugging

-#### Kernel dumps
+#### Kernel Dumps
 ![Debugging with kernel dumps](../media/DevicePortal/Debug1.png)

 Any system crashes will automatically be logged and available to view through the web management tool.
 You can then download the kernel dump and try to figure out what's going on.

-#### Process dumps
+#### Process Dumps
 ![Debugging with process dumps](../media/DevicePortal/Debug2.png)

-This is similar to Live kernel dumps, but for the user mode processes.
+This is similar to kernel dumps, but for the user mode processes.
 Clicking the **download** button will cause a 'minidump', and the entire state of that process will be downloaded.
 This is good for debugging hanging processes.

-#### Kernel crash settings
+#### Kernel Crash Settings
 ![Kernel crash settings](../media/DevicePortal/Debug3.png)

 ### Bluetooth
-This page shows you all the bluetooth paired devices and all the devices which are discoverable.
+This page shows you all the bluetooth paired devices and all the devices that are discoverable.
 To pair with another Bluetooth device, put the device in pairing mode and wait for it to appear in the available devices list.
 ![Bluetooth device list](../media/DevicePortal/Bluetooth.png)

 Click on **Pair link** to pair the device.
-If the device requires a PIN for pairing, it will pop-up a message box displaying the PIN.
+If the device requires a PIN for pairing, it will pop up a message box displaying the PIN.
 Once the device is paired, it will show up in the Paired devices list.
 You can un-pair the device by clicking on **Remove**.

 Once you navigate to the Bluetooth page, your device will be discoverable by other devices.
-You can also find it from your PC/Phone and pair it from there.
+You can also find it from your PC/phone and pair it from there.

 More information on bluetooth can be found on the [bluetooth page](https://go.microsoft.com/fwlink/?linkid=823223).